Naravit Lertratkosum: 2022–2023: Never Let Me Go, Our Skyy 2

-2024–present: We Are
+2024–present: We Are, Leap Day, and Me and Thee

-In 2024, Naravit continued to expand his acting career with his lead roles in the television series We Are, portraying Phum, and Leap Day, where he played Day.
-He is also set to star as Thee in the upcoming 2025 series Me and Thee.
+In 2024, Naravit continued to expand his acting career with his lead role in the television series We Are (2024) as Phum.
 His performances earned him multiple accolades, including the Japan Expo Actors Award, which he received alongside his co-star Phuwin.
-Additionally, the duo won the Koo Jin of the Year award at the Feed Y Awards 2024.
+Additionally, the duo won the Couple of the Year award at the Feed Y Awards 2024.